Tarela/PATTY/README.md

 1. `NAME_PATTYscore.bdg`
    A 200bp-resolution genome-wide track in **bedGraph** format containing the PATTY scores for each candidate bin.
    - Scores range from 0 to 1.
-   - Regions not covered by the input are assigned a score of 0.
+Higher scores indicate higher confidence of true histone mark occupancy, while lower scores reflect likely false-positive or background signals due to open chromatin bias.

 ### 🔸 Single-Cell Mode Outputs